brefphp/bref/docs/web-apps/docker.md

 ---

 AWS Lambda support running a Docker Container as a handler for your function.
-This alternative is valid when:
+This alternative is a last resort  when:

 - Your Lambda Function is larger than 250MB when unzipped
 - You need more than 5 extensions
-- You need resources installed (e.g. mysqldump)
+- You need resources locally installed (e.g. mysqldump)

 ## Docker Image